weihongz/my-intel-tools/in_field_scan_app/UserGuide.md

 -f  :   additional items on failure results (0 to 3)
         1 = add clock time, 2 = add iterations, 3 = add both
 -i  :   noint (1:no interrupts during scan, 0:interrupts ok)
--a  :   start chunk (default = 0)
--z  :   stop chunk (blob dependent - default read from sysfs) -D  :   display iteration time and count
+-D  :   display iteration time and count
 -I  :   inject random error on random core on each iteration -E  :   display chunk, core, and error/warning code information -W  :   display excessive time to complete warning
+-R  :   number of test retries
+-P  :   display passing indication on stdout
+-X  :   exit application on error
+-F  :   fail on any offline cpu

 Note:
 The cycle wait timer is used to automatically repeat the scan(s)
 - 0     means do only 1 scan (no repeats)
 - 1440  means repeat the scan(s) at 24 hours intervals
-- Min interval=30 minutes, Max interval=525600 minutes (1 year)
+- Min interval = 30 minutes, Max interval = 525600 minutes (1 year)

 Return codes
 ============